Kelly Ripa Says Goodbye To Daughter Lola Consuelos While Lamenting Her Increasingly ‘Empty Nest’

 “I will happily move in,” the broadcast journalist said.

-Beside’s Anderson’s option, perhaps Kelly can be comforted by the fact that her oldest son, Michael, also attends New York University.
+Beside’s Anderson’s option, perhaps Kelly can be comforted by the fact that her eldest son, Michael, also attends New York University.
 That means that when she and husband, Mark Consuelos, visit NYU, the couple will be able to spend time with two of their kids during just one jaunt from their upper Eastside digs to their kids’ lower Eastside college.

 Kelly wasn’t the only member of the family to show up by sharing her parting shot with Lola.
 Dad Mark Consuelas also put up the heartwarming photo on his Instagram account, stating, “2 down… 1 to go…” as his wife kissed and hugged their only daughter probably a little too tight.